dkackman/FakeHttp/docfx/index.md

 ## How does FakeHttp work?
 FakeHttp works by deriving from [HttpMessageHandler](xref:System.Net.Http.HttpMessageHandler).
 It can capture and store actual service responses and cache them locally as JSON files (headers and content).
-These can then be tweaked, commited to source control and used for subsequent unt testing.
+These can then be tweaked, committed to source control and used for subsequent unit testing.

 ## Where to from here?
 - Get the [Nuget Pacakge](https://www.nuget.org/packages/Dkackman.FakeHttp/)